jodavaho/SPS30-Endpoint/README.md

 # What is this

 A systemd-integrated, openmetrics-spewing utility for a rasp pi that has an SPS30 connected.
+Nice for [prometheus](https://prometheus.io) monitoring.

 # Binary requires